Intersecting Identities: Confronting Hate Against Queer South Asians

 Description

-In honor of Pride Month, join us for an essential conversation bridging our Know Your Rights and Unpacking Hate programs.
-This session will focus on the unique challenges faced by queer South Asians in confronting hate and discrimination, exploring the intersectionality of identity and the compounded effects of racism and homophobia within and outside the South Asian community.
-This is the fourth session in our Engaged Communities Series, a year-long initiative focused on empowering our communities with knowledge and tools to advocate for their rights.
+On June 12th, 2025, in honor of Pride Month, SAAPRI and SAAJCO hosted an essential conversation bridging our Know Your Rights and Unpacking Hate programs.
+This session focused on the unique challenges faced by queer South Asians in confronting hate and discrimination and explored the intersectionality of identity and the compounded effects of racism and homophobia within and outside the South Asian community.
+This was the fourth session in our Engaged Communities Series, a year-long initiative focused on empowering our communities with knowledge and tools to advocate for their rights.

 Understanding Intersectionality in the Queer South Asian Experience

-- Learn about the concept of intersectionality and how it applies to the experiences of queer South Asians.
-Understand the layered challenges that arise from navigating multiple identities in a world often defined by rigid social categories.
+• Learned about the concept of intersectionality and how it applies to the experiences of queer South Asians.
+Understood the layered challenges that arise from navigating multiple identities in a world often defined by rigid social categories.

 Confronting Hate and Discrimination

-- Explore the specific forms of hate and discrimination faced by queer South Asians, both within their cultural communities and in broader society.
-Hear from experts and activists about the strategies being employed to address and combat these issues.
+• Explored the specific forms of hate and discrimination faced by queer South Asians, both within their cultural communities and in broader society.
+Heard from experts and activists about the strategies being employed to address and combat these issues.

 Building Supportive Communities